colinmattw/Writing_Center_Traffic_Prediction/README.md

 ---------------------------------------------------
 Created by Colin M Wareham
 ---------------------------------------------------
-This project introduced me to several new concepts in programming.
+This project introduced me to several new concepts in programming:
 1. My first project that interacted with an API.
 2. My first project where I had to make a business case for its development.
 3. My first project where I had to coordinate with various stakeholders such as IT, university administration, professors, and writing center staff.